-The Global Women’s Breakfast will begin soon!
+The Global Women’s Breakfast was a huge success!

 Theme: “Building Bonds to Create Future Leaders“